SethMinor/Torus-ODE/README.md

 2. [Research advisor's paper](https://carretero.sdsu.edu/publications/index.html#papers) [external link]

 ## *vortex_simulation.m*
-> Driver code for vortex simulation; choose how many vortices you'd like to see the dynamics here, as well as there starting locations (isothermal coordinates).
+> Driver code for vortex simulation; choose how many vortices you'd like to see the dynamics of here, as well as their starting locations (isothermal coordinates).

 ## *jacobitheta1.m* and *jacobitheta1.m*
 > Crude MATLAB function files to compute the first several terms (double precision is usually reached before a truncation of 15 or so terms) of the first Jacobi theta function and its derivative.